floraison/flor/doc/procedures/signal.md

 # signal

-Used in conjuction with "on".
+Used in conjunction with "on".

 An external (or internal) agent may send a signal to an execution and the execution may have a "on" handler for it.